ContaboDev/payload-crowdin-sync/README.md

-# FORK OF https://www.npmjs.com/package/payload-crowdin-sync TO ADD SUPPORT FOR ORGANIZATIONS

 # Payload Crowdin Sync

 Automatically upload/sync localized fields from the default locale to Crowdin.
 Make these fields read-only in other locales and update them using Crowdin translations.